Ace1928/ollama_toolkit/docs/README.md

 # About the Documentation

-## 📚 Ollama Toolkit Documentation
+## 📚 Ollama Forge Documentation

-Welcome to the comprehensive documentation for Ollama Toolkit.
+Welcome to the comprehensive documentation for Ollama Forge.
 This documentation is designed with Eidosian principles in mind—precision, clarity, and elegance in every detail.

 ## 🏗️ Structure